 The next PHY added was the ERP PHY introduced through the 802.11g amendment.
 It simply brought OFDM operations into the 2.4 GHz ISM band.
 The ERP PHY was ratified in 2003.
 In the first six years of the standard’s existence, three new PHYs were added (OFDM, HR/DSSS and ERP).
 It would be another six years before the next PHY was introduced.

-In 2009, the 802.11n amendment was ratified giving us the new potential for 600 Mbps (with 4 streams operating at the highest data rate of 150 Mbps per stream).
-Now, we are expecting the ratification of 802.11ac within the next 12-24 months (the IEEE currently says the fourth quarter of 2013).
+In 2009, the 802.11n amendment was ratified, giving us the new potential for 600 Mbps (with 4 streams operating at the highest data rate of 150 Mbps per stream).
+We expect the ratification of 802.11ac within the next 12-24 months (the IEEE currently says the fourth quarter of 2013).
 It will provide a new potential aggregate capacity of nearly 7 Gbps (assuming MU-MIMO is implemented).

 An additional motivator for new PHYs is the improved stability or reliability desired.
-For example, the HT PHY (802.11n) introduced improved stability for links at greater distances through the use of MIMO technology.
-802.11ac (the VHT PHY) will continue this and also adds enhanced reliability, stability and range features such as Multi-User MIMO.
+For example, the HT PHY (802.11n) introduced improved stability for links at greater distances through MIMO technology.
+802.11ac (the VHT PHY) will continue this and add enhanced reliability, stability, and range features such as Multi-User MIMO.
 The new capabilities will be described in more detail later in this post.
-As you can see, these three factors are important to the evolution the 802.11 standard and will continue to be in the future.
+As you can see, these three factors are important to the evolution of the 802.11 standard and will continue to be in the future.

 NOTE: The term 3x3x3 is a traditional reference to 3 transmitters (Tx), 3 receivers (Rx) with 3 spatial data streams.
 The more recent notation, and the one used commonly in documentation, is 3x3:3 and means the same thing.